untunt/phesoca.com/README.md

 ## Features

+### Full-Width Font for Chinese Punctuation

+Following punctuation marks are considered Chinese (East Asian) punctuation by default, and will be set to full-width:

+- Apostrophes (“”‘’)
+- Ellipsis (…)
+- Em dash (—)
+- Middot (·)

+To use these punctuation marks in half-width (e.g. in English or Math), put a backslash (\\) before them.
+For example: `An \‘apostrophe\’ in English`.

+Chinese punctuation is set to full-width by using styles `cn` and `cn-quot`.

 ### text-autospace.js

 Uses [text-autospace.js](https://github.com/mastermay/text-autospace.js) (see my [fork](https://github.com/untunt/text-autospace.js)) to automatically add space between East Asian characters and European alphabets.